Editor: V. Dimov, M.D., Allergist/Immunologist, Cleveland Clinic Florida, Clinical Associate Professor, FAU Charles E. Schmidt College of Medicine

 Here is what wheezing sounds like (click to play the embedded video):

-Asthma Treatment Options in 7 Steps (click to enlarge the image).
+Asthma Treatment Options (click to enlarge the image).

 Differential diagnosis of cough.
 Click here to enlarge the image